Bringing back a classic: this year’s summer bop is Handel’s Messiah - The Beaverton

 Ottavino’s opinion appears to be in the minority.
 The has declared Messiah the song of the summer, while Teen Vogue called it the year’s hottest make out track.
 Handel’s work is also dominating ’s club scene.

 “Shoutout to my boy George for this one,” one DJ said, as countless dancers were grinding to its timpani beat.
-“Now get ready for the harpsichord drop!”
+“Now get ready for the sick harpsichord drop!”